rachelrobbinsmayhill/regression-project/README.md

 #### 4. EXPLORE
 Using Jupyter Notebook:
-- [x] Answer key questions about hypotheses and find drivers of churn
+- [x] Answer key questions about hypotheses and find drivers of tax value
   - Run at least two statistical tests
   - Document findings
 - [x] Create visualizations with intent to discover variable relationships